MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delve-retirement.md

 ## When will Delve no longer be available?

 Delve will be retired on December 16, 2024.
-The extended profile-card experience, the updated profile pages in modern search, and the new edit-profile experience will be available before Delve is retired.
+The extended profile-card experience, the updated profile pages in modern search, and the new edit profile experience will be available before Delve is retired.
 For a limited period, both Delve and the new experiences will be available for users.
 Delve retires when the redirect of Delve URLs is activated.

 ## What do we recommend administrators do?

 - Educate your users about the upcoming changes by updating internal documentation and training material relevant for the Delve retirement.
-- Once released, validate that your users can solve their Delve tasks in the new edit-profile experience, updated profile pages in modern search, people search in Microsoft365.com, and in the extended profile cards.
+- Once released, validate that your users can solve their Delve tasks in the new edit profile experience, updated profile pages in modern search, people search in Microsoft365.com, and in the extended profile cards.

 ## More resources